Non-Starch Polysaccharides

 Polysaccharides are carbohydrates (i.e. organic chemicals that consist mainly of the elements carbon, hydrogen and oxygen) whose molecules take the form of long chains of monosaccharides (i.e. simple sugars) all joined together.

-Although the general properties of polysaccharides include insolubility in cold water, no taste, and indigestible to humans, polysaccharides do play an important role in the human digestive system - as described on the page about dietary fibre.
+The general properties of polysaccharides include insolubility in cold water, no taste, and being indigestible to humans.
+Polysaccharides have an important role in the human digestive system, as described on the page about dietary fibre.

 Main types of polysaccharides: